 The cost of tuition at Manhattan Christian College is an affordable $15,950 per year.
 On top of this, the scholarships that the college offers are broad.
 Almost all students can access one or more kinds of scholarship.
-Some of the most unique scholarships include the Thunder Merit Scholarship, which rewards the community service that a student has participated in in their life; and the Ministry Scholarship, which goes to students who demonstrate a strong passion for the ministry and a vision for future ministry.
+Some of the most unique scholarships include the Thunder Merit Scholarship, which rewards the community service that a student has participated in their life; and the Ministry Scholarship, which goes to students who demonstrate a strong passion for the ministry and a vision for future ministry.
 Niche states that on average, students at Manhattan Christian College accumulate $3,190 of debt per year.

 31. Texas A&M International University

 92% of students at Texas A&M International University receive financial aid that helps pay for their education.
 The average amount awarded to a student is $11,704.
 This generous sum really goes a long way to affording the college’s education, as Texas residents only pay $8,637 per year in tuition and fees.
 Non-Texas residents pay $22,258 per year.
 Niche estimates that the average amount of debt that a student of Texas A&M International University gains per year is $4,164.
 Lendedu places the total graduate debt average at $17,394.

 30. Harvard University

 CNBC states that the average debt of a Harvard University graduate is $16,702.
 Shemmassian and Lendedu put the figure at $15,114.
 Forbes states that the median federal debt of a student after graduation is $6,500 and that they have no problem paying this off, as the graduates earn a median yearly income of $91,000 a decade after graduation.
 Thanks to the college’s financial aid system, 90% of US families would pay the same amount or less to send their child to Harvard compared to a state school.